Enabling programs to undergraduate study

 After you submit your application you will receive an email confirmation to your preferred email address providing details of your application including the preferences you selected.

-Educational Access Scheme (EAS): The University supports students who have experienced long-term educational disadvantage and recognises seven broad categories as outlined in the EAS booklet.
-If your current studies have been affected then please complete these forms and upload, along with supporting documentation, as part of your enabling to undergraduate application.
+Educational Access Scheme (EAS): The University supports students who have experienced long-term educational disadvantage and recognises nine broad categories as outlined on the UAC website.
+If your current studies have been affected then please refer to the information available on UAC about EAS categories of disadvantage and required documents.
+A paper application form is available in the UON enabling to undergraduate degree application.
+Please complete this and upload, along with supporting documentation, as part of your direct online application.

 Aboriginal and Torres Strait Islander Entry Scheme: If you identify as Aboriginal or Torres Strait Islander, you can indicate that you would also like to be considered under the Aboriginal and Torres Strait Islander Entry Scheme.
 The Student Engagement team at The Wollotuka Institute can provide advice and assist with your application to an undergraduate degree.